Periodontal Disease Treatment – Rockwall, TX

 Deep Cleanings & Antibiotic Therapy for Sensitive Gums

 Do you keep finding blood on your toothbrush or dental floss?
 Are your gums looking redder and more swollen than normal?
 These symptoms could mean that the bacteria in your mouth have infected your gums.
 Unless you do something to have your condition treated, there’s a good chance you could end up losing your teeth!
 Dr. McNew and Dr. Stein can use a combination of deep cleanings and antibiotic treatment to help you overcome mild or severe gum disease.
-If you’re concerned about the health of the soft tissues in your mouth, get in touch with McNew Dental today!
+If you’re concerned about the health of the soft tissues in your mouth, get in touch with McNew Dental today to explore options for periodontal disease treatment in Rockwall, TX!

-Why Choose McNew Dental for Periodontal (Gum) Disease Treatment?
+Why Choose McNew Dental for Periodontal Disease Treatment?

 - Knowledgeable Dentist with 30 Years of Experience Practicing & Teaching Dentistry